Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 Further, you could tease out the findings from a new study in an article, but hide the actual study behind a paywall, or you could summarize a podcast in a short video that requires an email address to receive a unique link to listen to.
 These are all great ways to foster lead generation and retention.

-If visitors are leads because they have shown an interest in your brand, the same can be said of your social media followers (Instagram followers, Facebook followers).
+If visitors are leads because they have shown an interest in your brand, the same can be said of your social media followers.
 In these instances, the distance between a lead and a sale is way smaller than, say, the distance between a wannabe homeowner and a house.
-As a result, social media is a tool that ecommerce can use in a way that traditional industries simply can’t.
+As a result, social media is a tool that ecommerce can use in a way that traditional industries simply can't.

 Indeed, someone following you on social media has put themselves within a couple clicks of a purchase.
 Traditional lead generation requires filling out forms, downloading content, and so on.
-Clicking the “Follow” button removes a lot of that clutter.
-So get more followers!
-There are lots of Shopify plugins out there to help you increase your social media visibility.
+Simply clicking the follow button removes a lot of that clutter.

 Pop-ups might not be popular, but free stuff is.
-Hooking up a visitor up with a freebie is a great way to generate leads.
-There are numerous Shopify apps you can use to trigger these sort of email-for-discount lead generation activities, including Product Upsell, Justuno Conversion Suite, and Pop-Up Window.
+Hooking a visitor up with a freebie is a great way to generate leads.
+There are numerous Shopify apps you can use to trigger these sort of email-for-discount lead generation activities.

 In the example above, the goal was exclusively to get an email address.
 This is another reminder of how different ecommerce lead generation is compared to more traditional methods.